grettke/help/help.md

 (add-to-list 'auto-mode-alist '("\\.Rmd$" . r-mode))
 ```

-Make it really easy to search the ℝ archives for anything.
+Make it really easy to search the R archives for anything.

 ```lisp
 (local-set-key (kbd "C-c C-.
 S") #'ess-rutils-rsitesearch)
 ```

-Make it really easy to do common stuff for ℝ with good keybindings.
+Make it really easy to do common stuff for R with good keybindings.

 ```lisp
 (use-package ess-rutils